sybrew/the-seo-framework/readme.txt

 **Graciously graceful**

 This update's name is Grace, and for a good reason: the plugin listens to your inputs respectfully and does everything as you incline, as you would expect.

-The SEO Framework's response-and rendering times have substantially been reduced; everything's much smoother and swifter since 5 years ago--back when it had fewer than 1 000 users.
+The SEO Framework's response-and rendering times have substantially been reduced; everything's much smoother and swifter since 5 years ago--back when it had fewer than 1&#160;000 users.

 At first glance, you probably won't notice anything new after updating to 4.1.
-But, when you look closer, among 350 QOL improvements, you'll find improvements such as:
+But, when you look closer, among 350 QOL changes, you'll find improvements such as:

 * Tapping a tooltip no longer accidentally activates related inputs.
 * Only necessary REST-requests are made for primary-term support.